TKomericki/Rhetos-wiki/Data-validations.md

 The *simplest* data validations (for example a maximum allowed value or a regular expression pattern match) can be just declared in the DSL script directly on the property.

-See the available concepts and examples in chapter [Property value constraints](Implementing-simple-business-rules#property-value-constraints):
+See the available concepts and examples in section [Property value constraints](Implementing-simple-business-rules#property-value-constraints):
 Required, Unique, MaxValue, MaxLength, RegExMatch, etc.